jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Yet, we evaluate conservatism, progressivism, or any belief system by its words, and not its ability to create and distribute tools that overcome your unique environmental challenges and thereby lower your real-life pains.
 Most everyone, from bureaucrats to teachers, executives to ideologues, already says they promote innovation, but only a person with a technological identity will evaluate their words by the tools in their hand.

-Only then will we again mass-produce the diverse tools Americans need to find the toolset that will earn their freedom, moderation, and prosperity.
+Only then will we realize that using Industrial Age mentalities in the Internet Age is the mix-up causing our inability to match problems with tools well enough to prosper.
+This realization will again have us mass-produce the diverse tools Americans need to find the toolset that will earn their freedom, moderation, and prosperity.

 Following evolution is a good place to be.
 Life has spent billions of years combating heat, hunger, thirst, and cold through new adaptations.
 Arctic fish develop antifreeze proteins.
 Polar birds grow waterproof feathers.
 Mammals develop fur and blubber.
 Each organism's survival depends not on avoiding the discomforts of hot or cold, but on developing the right tools to keep pain away in its environment.